deep-research/victorslibrary-gridsome/content/the-ritual.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is an epic song about the dark history of mankind.
+  This is an epic song about the dark history of mankind.

 recordings:
   - title: The Ritual